bkirwi/coast/doc/notes.md

 so this needs to happen upstream.
 Without reading the downstream state, though, it can't ensure that it's written each element to the stream exactly once.

+In a distributed flow, regrouping is also the only operation that forces messages across the wire.
+This implies that we can get away with only requiring labels for regrouped streams.
+(Of course, more labels can be added to taste.)
+The label doesn't really need to be applied right away -- but it needs to be there before any accumulating happens.

+This can be managed by tracking the 'regrouped' status in the types.
+In the same way Finagle does the ServiceBuilder et al, `coast` can set a type-level flag when grouping happens and use it to control which options are available.

+Sinks
+===

+A 'sink' is an exported queue, and as such, we'd like to ensure that:
+- our writes to it are exactly-once
+- it contains no 'metadata', just the keys and values we intend

+This is a bit tricky!
+Here's the best I have so far:

+Assume the incoming stream is deterministic.
+We can look at the output stream, and see what the latest offset we wrote is.
+We then replay the input stream from the beginning.
+For every message in the output, we drop and increment until we reach the last point that we can find downstream; we then continue to write to the stream as normal.

+If the input *isn't* deterministic, it seems the best `coast` can do is at-least-once, Samza style.
+For now, we can assume that all the nondeterminism is from grouping and merges, and stick this in the types as well.

 State
 ===